spring1843/weight/README.md

 ### Build from source

-1. Download and install [Go](https://golang.org/dl/).
-Currently tested Go version in (1.14+).
+1. Download and install [Go](https://golang.org/dl/) v1.14+
-2. Run `go get -u github.com/spring1843/weight`, and you should be able to run the `weight` command otherwise run `make build` in the source directory.
+2. Run `go get -u github.com/spring1843/weight` and you should be able to run the `weight` command

+If this fails because of environmental issues you can try running `make build` in the source directory to build the weight binary file.